mazzz1y/iptv-gateway/docs/config/rules/remove_duplicates.md

 The `remove_duplicates` rule identifies and removes duplicate channels based on various criteria.
 This is useful for cleaning up playlists that contain the same channel in multiple resolutions, quality levels, timezones, etc.

+!!! note
+    This rule applies to the entire channel list.
+    It can only be set globally or in presets/user config, not in individual playlists.

 ## YAML Structure

 ```yaml